czbiohub-sf/MIDAS/docs/advanced_topics.rst

 Population SNV Computation
 --------------------------

-There are three main steps to compute and report population SNV in MIDAS 2.0.
+There are three main steps to compute and report population SNV in MIDAS2.

-First, for each relevant genomic site, MIDAS 2.0 determines the set of alleles present across all relevant samples.
+First, for each relevant genomic site, MIDAS2 determines the set of alleles present across all relevant samples.
 Specifically, for each allele (A, C, G, T), ``merge_snps`` command

 #. tallys the sample counts (``sc_``) of relevant samples containing corresponding allele (``scA:scT``)